kritajs/krita.js/README.md

 krita.js is a Krita plugin that allows users to write scripts using JavaScript.

 ## To do
-- [x]  Don’t run Sciter as separate window

 - [ ] Slot Sciter window into Qt widgets
 - [ ] Create JS bindings for Krita API
 - [ ] Generate .d.ts files for Krita API
 - [ ] Figure out interface for krita.js plugins
 - [ ] Set up packaging/release pipeline for multiple platforms

 ## Installation